The-Orange-Dot/project-usagi/README.md

 - Pip

 ### Ears
-- **pyaudio** - For inputing voice and saving it as a wav file to inject into WhisperModel
+- **pyaudio** - For inputing voice and saving it as a wav file to inject into WhisperModel.
-- **WhisperModel** - For transcribing audio into text
+- **WhisperModel** - using faster-whisper for transcribing audio into text

 **Note**: This may sound like I'm stating water is wet, but you **need a mic** for this to work.
 I'm currently using a Raspi 5 to transcribe a tiny.en model.
 Hopefully I will get a NUC or something and run it on that to transcribe faster and more accurately in the future.
 The current transcribe time is about 2-3 seconds.
 Lets get it down to 1!
+This pyaudio and and faster whisper

 ### Brain
 - **Ollama** - For generative ai (llama3.1)